insight-base/data-science-portfolio/content/portfolio/project-2.md

 ✅ HTML and CSS

-✅ Product Gap Analysis using Machine Learning (XGBoost)
+✅ Property Price Prediction using Machine learning (XGBoost)